 - Earn 110,000 qualifying Southwest points (within a calendar year)

 The second option is much easier to achieve.
 That’s because points from Southwest credit cards count toward the Companion Pass at the moment.
 So you can get extremely close to earning the Companion Pass with the sign-up bonus on just a single card.
 Here are the current Southwest credit card offers:

 With these current card offers, it’s actual child’s play to earn the Companion Pass through two credit card bonuses.
-For example, you can open the Southwest Rapid Rewards® Performance Business Credit Card (which comes with an 80,000 point bonus) and the Chase Southwest Rapid Rewards® Plus Credit Card (which comes with a 40,000 point bonus) for a total of 120,000 Southwest points.
+For example, you can open the Southwest Rapid Rewards® Performance Business Credit Card (which comes with an 70,000 point bonus) and the Chase Southwest Rapid Rewards® Plus Credit Card (which comes with an up to 60,000 point bonus) for a total of 140,000 Southwest points.
 If you earn these bonuses before the end of the year, you’ll can get a Companion Pass valid until December 2020.

 Read our full Southwest Companion Pass FAQ here!